Welcome to today's edition of the Rush 24-7 podcast.

 But that's enough for the flavor of it.

-Now, to the audio sound bites quickly.
+Now, the audio soundbites quickly.

-Yesterday at the George Washington University Law Center during the migration policy institute's annual conference.
+Yesterday at the George Washington University Law Center during the Migration Policy Institute's annual conference.

 You ever heard of that?